 As a good source of fiber, potassium, and healthy fats, avocados are a great ingredient to incorporate into your weekly menu.
 Looking for more ways to enjoy them?
 Here are a few of my favorite avocado recipes I know you’ll love:

 When you’ve tried this dish, please don’t forget to let me know how you liked it and rate the recipe in the comments below!

 - chili powder

-Slice the eggs in half lengthwise.
+- Slice your hard-boiled eggs in half lengthwise.

 - Scoop the yolks into a small bowl, add the guacamole, and mix well.

 - Spoon or pipe the mixture back into the egg halves.